 “Old Testament.
 The beginning of everything.
 When we thought we could make deserts bloom, and the water would always be there for us.
 When we thought we could move rivers and control water instead of it controlling us.”

-Water is key in the American West.
-And Cadillac Desert is a great book for understanding the nuances of this important, and vital, resource.
+Water is critical in the American West.
+And Cadillac Desert is an excellent book for understanding the nuances of this important and vital, resource.

-- Not Without Peril: 150 Years of Misadventure On The Presidential Range of New Hampshire by Nicholas Howe : The Presidential Range, aka “The Presies”, are small mountains with wicked weather.
-Being in close proximity to both the Boston and New York metro areas, millions of people are within a few hours drive of these mountains.
+- Not Without Peril: 150 Years of Misadventure On The Presidential Range of New Hampshire by Nicholas Howe : The Presidential Range, aka “The Presies,” are small mountains with wicked weather.
+Being close to both the Boston and New York metro areas, millions of people are within a few hours’ drive of these mountains.
 A combination that has led to many mishaps and tragedies over the years and also very recently.
-Not Without Peril is a chronicle of some of the more telling tragedies from years past.
+Not Without Peril is a chronicle of some of the more devastating tragedies from years past.
 Almost clinical in the telling of the tales, the book is worth reading.
-Chronicles of how bad luck, lack of preparation, fluke accidents and/or hubris can all lead to tragedies when outdoors.
+Chronicles of how bad luck, lack of preparation, fluke accidents, and hubris can all lead to tragedies when outdoors.
 As a New England native who did his formative backpacking in these mountains, the book held my interest.
 However, the book and the incidents described in the pages, are cautionary tales any outdoors person should heed.

 - Into the Wild by Jon Krakauer : The story of Chris McCandless still stirs up controversy.
 An overly romantic and young twenty-something who went into the Alaskan wilderness unprepared.
 But Krakauer’s tale resonated as many people were, perhaps, a little overly romantic as well in their early 20s.
 Some see the book as celebrating a life squandered.
-I see it more as a book of a life examined and, parts of it, that could mirror ours: The yearning for something more and seeking it especially during young adulthood.
+I see it more like a book of a life examined and parts of it that could mirror ours: The yearning for something more and seeking it, especially during young adulthood.

-Purchase these books and a nice outdoor library will be had.
-At the very least read them…
+Purchase these books, and an excellent outdoor library will be had.
+At the very least, read them…